vippsas/vipps-woocommerce/README.txt

 * Added: `wc_vipps_recurring_merchant_agreement_url` filter.
 * Added: `wc_vipps_recurring_merchant_redirect_url` filter.
 * Fixed: No longer use deprecated function `WC_Subscriptions_Order::order_contains_subscription`
-* Fixed: Make sure we don't register the Vipps Recurring gateway twice.
+* Fixed: Make sure we don't register the Vipps MobilePay Recurring gateway twice.
 * Fixed: KCO compatibility `headers already output` notice no longer shows on every page when debug mode is enabled.
-* Fixed: Set payment method to Vipps Recurring on the subscription after paying with the Vipps Recurring EPM in KCO.
+* Fixed: Set payment method to Vipps MobilePay Recurring on the subscription after paying with the Vipps MobilePay Recurring EPM in KCO.
 This is likely caused by a WooCommerce bug.
 * Refactor: `capture_payment` should no longer create a charge if a RESERVED charge does not exist.
-* Fixed: Now sets the correct order status for RESERVED payments when paying with Vipps through KCO.
+* Fixed: Now sets the correct order status for RESERVED payments when paying with Vipps MobilePay through KCO.

 = 1.12.4 =
 * Fixed: Product names no longer use the default context, meaning it will no longer get overridden by themes or plugins and show HTML in the Vipps app or app-switch screen.